maxxiimo/useful-links/font-services.md

   > Free fonts have met their match.
 We know how hard it is to find quality freeware that is licensed for commercial work.
 We've done the hard work, hand-selecting these typefaces and presenting them in an easy-to-use format.

+- [fonts.com][]

+  > The Complete Web Fonts Solution - Choose from thousands of Web & desktop fonts in a single, simple subscription.

 - [Fontspring][]

   > Font Licensing Doesn’t Have To Suck - Fontspring is a unique font license distributor.
 Our goal is to make buying fonts easy.